ClaspTV/vizbee-internal-t-play-app-ios/VizbeeInternalTPlayApp/VizbeeInternalTPlayApp/README.md

 You need to add the VizbeeTPlay framework to your project:

-1. Download or obtain the VizbeeKit.xcframework
+1. Download or obtain the VizbeeTPlayKit.xcframework
 2. In Xcode, go to your target's **General** tab
 3. Under **Frameworks, Libraries, and Embedded Content**, click the **+** button
 4. Add the VizbeeKit.xcframework